os-js/OS.js-development/README.md

 You can drag-and drop elements from the pallette into the designer window, then edit the properties in the property window.
 You can also re-arrange elements in the property window tree by dragging-and-dropping (dropping on a container will insert at the end, dropping on a container element will make it insert before).

+If you click an element twice you will select the parent element.

 Every time you save the project the package manager will be updated so you can run your app from the `Launcher Menu`.